InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

 - Content requirements:
   - Uses & has no conflicts with working group terminology (defined by glossary / implicit usage) - *Oops!
 We have not yet developed this.*
   - Fits & has no conflicts with existing patterns (of this maturity level or higher)
-  - Thorough review by at least two trusted committers
+  - Thorough review by at least two [trusted committers](../TRUSTED-COMMITTERS.md)
+  - Spell Checking passes - *Oops!
+We have not yet developed this*

+- Artifacts:
+	- The patterns are stored as markdown files in `/patterns/3-validated`
+	- The patterns are published at [innersourcecommons.gitbook.io/innersource-patterns](https://innersourcecommons.gitbook.io/innersource-patterns/) - supported by automation via [Book ToC Generation](https://github.com/InnerSourceCommons/InnerSourcePatterns/actions?query=workflow%3A%22Book+ToC+Generation%22)